Lung Function Check For COPD

 Your test is simple and involves blowing into a tube connected to a specialist device called a ‘Vitalograph’.

-Several readings are taken and you will then have the results analysed to produce a ‘lung age’ comparing your actual age with an estimated age based on performance of your lungs.
+Several readings are taken and, if you’re a smoker, you will receive a ‘lung age’ calculation comparing your actual age with an estimated age based on performance of your lungs.

 Your FEV1 and FEV6 readings relate to the amount of air expelled in the first second of the test and FEV6 the total amount after 6 seconds.